ardeora-cmu/lab9-MapReduceAndSpark/README_Jumbo2.md

 1. Name the project Spark-Example-Lab9
 2. Choose Java as the language
 3. Choose Maven for the Build System
-4. Use JDK 8 or JDK 1.8 (Same thing!)
+4. Use JDK 8
-5. Select Create and do the following to install the Spark library.
+5. Right click the project and do the following to install the Spark library.
-   a.
-Right click the project node and select Open Module Settings
-   b.
-Choose Libraries/+/From Maven
-   c.
+   Open Project Structure/Libraries/+/From Maven
    Enter org.apache.spark:spark-core_2.10:1.0.0
-      Leave Transitive dependancies checked.
+   Select Download to the path provided
+   Select Transitive Dependencies
-   d.
-Select OK, OK, Apply, OK
+   OK, OK, Apply, OK
-6. Drill down into src and right click the Java node and select new Java class
+6. Drill down and right click the Java node and select new Java class
 7. Create a Java class named WordCounter.java with the following content: